CZ-NIC/knot/doc/operation.rst

 ..
 TIP::
-   There is a plain ASCII text file in the backup directory, ``knot_backup.label``, that contains some useful information about the backup, such as the backup creation date & time, the hostname, etc. Care must always be taken **not to remove this file** from the backup nor to damage it.
+   There is a plain ASCII text file in the backup directory, ``knot_backup.label``, that contains some useful information about the backup, such as the backup creation date & time, the server identity, etc.
+   Care must always be taken **not to remove this file** from the backup nor to damage it.

 Offline restore
 ---------------